Takhel Ngamba: Portrayal of the Meitei ruler

 The narrative of the Takhel Ngamba portrays the king as a courageous and formidable figure, likened to the mythical predatory bird Garuda in Hindu tradition.
 The text emphasizes the king’s leadership and valor in the face of a dual-front assault.
 During a strategic retreat from the overwhelming Burmese offensive, the king performed a ritual obeisance to his traditional Meitei deity, Lainingthou Sanamahi (ꯂꯥꯏꯅꯤꯡꯊꯧ ꯁꯅꯥꯃꯍꯤ), and instructed his men to bring his four-year-old horse and finely crafted spear for personal combat.
 He subsequently led a symbolic war dance to inspire and rally his troops.

 O brave Meetei soldiers!
 You are a rare breed among fighters and may be compared to warrior-bees in the month of Langban (Sept-Oct).
 You should not turn back while fighting the enemy.
-From Nongda Lairen Pakhangba the progenitor of Meetei Kings down to King Charairongba my Sire, not a patch of Meetei land had been sur rendered to any alien hand.
+From Nongda Lairen Pakhangba the progenitor of Meetei Kings down to King Charairongba my Sire, not a patch of Meetei land had been surrendered to any alien hand.

 During the reign of our grandsire Khagemba, the invading Burmese were not only defeated but many of them were captured like fishes trapped in the flooded-water.

 And you are veritably the descendants of those valiant souls who had served unflinchingly generations of Meetei kings.
 How then should the Burmese be able to conquer our land?

 And now during my reign, even the king of terrors neither would nor intrude into our midst, let along the Burmese, O brave Meetei Sons!
 If you can win the day against the Burmese you shall ever be remembered by generations to come.